SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/clausal-relationships.md

 ## what is a clause

 »⟮A clause⟯« is ⟮a type of ＿constituent＿⟯ ⟮one (conceptual) level higher⟯ than ⟮＿phrases＿⟯.
-»⟮A clause⟯« ⟮links⟯ ⟮＿the subject＿ (expressed or not)⟯ with ⟮＿a predicate (wide sense)＿⟯.
+»⟮A clause⟯« ⟮links⟯ ⟮＿the subject＿⟯ with ⟮＿a predicate (wide sense)＿⟯.
-!^this may not hold in non PIE languages, but I don't have a better definition atm.
+Clauses which seem to not have a subject have a null subject.

 ### predicate